g-leech/argmin-gravitas/_posts/2020-8-17-banks-culture.markdown

 * The Minds are not improving much; <a href="{{itg}}">ancient ones</a> orchestrate many of the grand successful space operas.
 This is odd.

 * The Minds are funny.
-They are addicted to <a href="{{irreal}}">super videogames</a>.
+They are addicted to <a href="{{irreal}}">supervideogames</a>.
 They gossip, and they plot, and they can dislike each other.
 They do all this a billion times faster than us, in amusing cryptographic ways, but they remain comprehensible and likeable superintelligences.
 We should expect even aligned superintelligences to be much stranger than this: <a href="{{design}}">mind design space</a> is too large, and our concepts too small, for it to be otherwise.

 <!-- * It is right to be sceptical of markets: they are optimisers that do not have our objective in mind.
 But Banks goes further, and ignores the hard constraints on central planning.
 This only works because  -->